thiagolr/keytita/README.md

 ### How It Works

 The main unit is composed by an Arduino Leonardo and an USB-Host Shield.
-The piano is connected to the USB-Host Shield and a PC or mobile running [Synthesia](https://synthesiagame.com/) is connected to the Arduino Leonardo.
+The piano is connected to the USB-Host Shield and a PC or mobile device running [Synthesia](https://synthesiagame.com/) is connected to the Arduino Leonardo.

-Synthesia shows any MIDI song as falling notes, then the Arduino Leonardo board receive this information and light up the appropriate LED.
+[Synthesia](https://synthesiagame.com/) shows any MIDI song as falling notes, then the Arduino Leonardo board receives this information and lights up the appropriate LED.
 When you press a piano key, this information is sent back to Synthesia.

 An android application is available to setup the key colors and effects.

+### Android Application

+The application allows you to select the key colors and the brightness.
+There are some predefined colors and sequences/effects, but it is also possible to set custom colors.

+The application is automatically launched and connected, every time you plug the USB cable between your phone/tablet and the Arduino Leonardo.

 ### Materials and Tools